Configuration

 CLI Cache

-Panache can persist CLI lint/format cache entries between runs to speed up workspace re-runs when files and config are unchanged.
+Panache can persist CLI lint and format cache entries between runs to speed up workspace re-runs when files and config are unchanged.

 cache-dir = "/absolute/path/to/cache-dir"